 - The fence needs to be at least 4 feet high and the wires need to be spaced close enough so that cubs are discouraged from entering the fence.

 - If using an All-Hot fencing system, use at least five strands of high tensile, galvanized wire at 4 inches, 16 inches, 26 inches, 36 inches and 48 inches above the ground.
-If using a Hot/Ground fencing system, use 6 to 8 strands of alternating hot and ground wires.
+If using a Hot/Ground fencing system, use at least 7 strands of alternating hot and ground wires.
+The bottom and top wires should always be hot wires.
 Hot wires should be no more than 12 to 15 inches apart and wires should be spaced 6 inches apart.

 - Stretch the wires to eliminate sagging.
 Wire strainers can be used for this.
 Use stones or weights to keep the wires at the correct heights when going over low areas.